Graph Property Inference in Small Language Models: Effects of Representation and Reasoning Strategy: Results

 \subsection{Effect of Representation}

-Representation format has a systematic and measurable impact on performance.
-Adjacency-list serialization consistently reduces macro-level error relative to edge-list encoding (Table~\ref{tab:repr_effect}).
-For Qwen2.5-3B-Instruct, adjacency encoding improves NRMSE$_{\text{std}}$ by 0.705 under baseline prompting and by 0.169 under GoT aggregation.
-For Llama-3.2-3B-Instruct, improvements are smaller but remain consistent across strategies.
+Representation format has a systematic impact on performance.
+Adjacency-list serialization generally reduces macro-level error relative to edge-list encoding (Table~\ref{tab:repr}).

+For Qwen2.5-3B, adjacency encoding improves NRMSE$_{\text{std}}$ by 0.117 under baseline prompting and by 0.095 under GoT aggregation.
+For Phi-4-mini, baseline improvements reach 0.103.
+For Llama-3.2-3B, improvements are smaller and not always consistent - under GoT, edge-list encoding slightly outperforms adjacency-list ($\Delta = -0.045$).

+Adjacency encoding also tends to improve rank consistency, with the largest Spearman gain of 0.114 observed for Llama-3.2-3B under baseline prompting.
+However, for Phi-4-mini, Spearman differences between representations are negligible (0.006--0.011).

-In addition to reducing error, adjacency encoding improves rank consistency, with Spearman gains up to 0.130.
-These results suggest that grouping neighbors by node better aligns with transformer attention mechanisms than unordered edge pairs, facilitating aggregation of local structural information.
+These results suggest that grouping neighbors by node provides a more favorable input structure for transformer attention mechanisms than unordered edge pairs, facilitating local aggregation of structural information.
+Yet the representation advantage, while consistent in direction, is modest in magnitude - it narrows the gap but does not bring performance close to reliable estimation.